-Review the information about using a continuous archive backup for recovery in the PostgreSQL Core Documentation.
+For information about using a continuous archive backup for recovery, see the PostgreSQL Core Documentation.
 This reference material provides detailed information about the underlying point-in-time recovery process and the meaning and usage of the restore options that are generated into the postgresql.auto.conf file by BART.